Keyboard shortcuts

 Calibration: The act of ensuring that the model represents the system being modelled in a historical base year.

-Capacity: The maximum output (or input) of an Asset, as measured by units of the Primary Activity Commodity.
+Capacity: The maximum output (or input) of an Asset.

 Commodity: A substance (e.g. CO2) or form of energy (e.g. electricity) that can be produced and/or consumed by Processes* in the model.
 A Service Demand is a type of commodity that is defined at the end point of the system.

-Commodity Cost: Represents a tax, levy or other external cost on a commodity.
-Commodity costs can be applied to all commodity production (sum of output of all processes for that commodity), net production (sum of output and input for all processes), or all consumption (sum of input for all processes).
+Commodity Levy: Represents a tax, levy or other external cost on a commodity.
+Levies can be applied to all commodity production (sum of output of all processes for that commodity), net production (sum of output and input for all processes), or all consumption (sum of input for all processes).
 It can also be negative, indicating an incentive on commodity production/consumption/net.

 Decision Rule: The rule via which an Agent uses the Objective/s to decide between Process options to invest in.
 Examples include single objective, weighted sum between multiple objectives, or epsilon constraint where a secondary objective is considered if two options with similar primary objectives are identified.